 - Place both sides of the hamburger buns on the grill and lightly grill to toast them, about 1 minute.
 Remove and set them aside.

 - Raise HEAT to High on the grill.
 Place burgers on the hot grill and grill them until they are fully cooked, about 4 to 5 minutes on each side.

 - Or on STOVETOP: Heat 2 tablespoons of olive oil in a large skillet over medium-low heat, add the burgers, and cook for 5 to 6 minutes per side.

 - Remove from heat and serve on toasted hamburger buns or rolls.

-- Top with a spoonful of tzatziki sauce, slice of tomato, onion and crispy lettuce on top.
+- Top with a spoonful of tzatziki sauce, a slice of tomato, onion, and crispy lettuce on top.
 Serve immediately.